LeonardoMarcatti/buzzvel/README.md

 <h2>Endpoints</h2>
 <h3>Intro</h3>
 <p>For some endpoints it is necessary to send some data in order to get what is wanted.
-It is the case of POST method endpoints like login, logup, getPlan, getAllPlans, getPFD, addParticipant and PUT method like updatePlan or updateparticipant</p>
+It is the case of POST method endpoints like login, logup, getPlan, getAllPlans, getPFD, addParticipant and PUT method like updatePlan or updateParticipant</p>
-<p>The data that must be send to API must follow JSON format key/value inside curly braces like in the example above</p>
+<p>The data that must be send to API must follow JSON format key/value inside curly braces like in the example below</p>
 <p><b>
 {
-    "key1" : "value1",
+    "key1" : "value1", \n
-    "key2" : "value2",
+    "key2" : "value2", \n
-    "key3" : "value3",
+    "key3" : "value3", \n
     .
     .
     .